WSG23/yosai_intel_dashboard_fresh/README.md

 PORT=8050            # Application port
 SECRET_KEY=your-key  # Change for production
 ```

+For Gunicorn deployments, host, port and log level defaults are also
+defined in `gunicorn.conf.py`.

 The secret key is not included in the default YAML files.
 Define
 `SECRET_KEY` in your environment or a `.env` file before starting the